Here at GardenSite we’re committed to being green and we are always looking at ways in which we can improve.

 As you’ve no doubt seen, we sell a lot of timber products on GardenSite from sheds and greenhouses to fencing and outdoor furniture, and we like to know that the wood being used comes from managed plantations and forests.

-This may be a different method depending on the type of wood and its origins but we are pleased to say that the vast majority of our wooden products are crafted with timber sourced from responsible, sustainable and certified sources.
+We are pleased to say that the vast majority of our wooden products are crafted with timber sourced from responsible, sustainable and certified sources.
 Our major brands including Forest, Zest and Rowlinson are all FSC (Forest Stewardship Council) certified.
-That means that the wood used in a specific product has a recorded supply chain, with a history back to the sustainable forest of where the timber came from.
-Through this scheme, when one tree is chopped, at least one or in many cases multiple new trees are planted in its place, helping to protect future generations.
+That means that the wood used in a specific product has a recorded supply chain, with a history that can be tracked back to the sustainable forest where the timber came from.
+Through this scheme, when one tree is chopped down, at least one or in many cases multiple new trees are planted in its place.

 Now, we can’t say that 100% of the wood used in all of our products qualifies as FSC certified, but we are working with and encouraging all of our suppliers to do so in order to create a better, more sustainable world for tomorrow.

 Lowering the Voltage with Electricity